How to Roast Chestnuts and a Salted Caramel Dip Recipe

 If you are using a fire instead, you first need to get up a good blaze.
 We tend to roast chestnuts on the fire in the evenings when it’s already been roaring for several hours, if not the entire day.

-Place the cut chestnuts in a special pan (or you can use a baking tray) and place this directly on the embers.
+2. Place the cut chestnuts in a special pan (easy to find on Amazon if you don’t have one yet) and place this directly on the embers.
 Keep a careful eye on the chestnuts, making sure they don’t burn.
 Take out the pan and shake them a little if need be.

 chestnuts roasting on an open fire